 After a really cold start with snow on the ground and trees shivering in their storage bags, a courageous group of volunteers put in over 28 hours of work the weekend of April 7 successfully potting 231 native Ohio trees and shrubs.
 And that was just Saturday.
 On Sunday, three volunteers planted 13 of the trees in the Foster area at the 37.5 mile mark to add another 6 hours of volunteer time.
 Trees and shrubs had been obtained as bare root stock from the Warren County Soil and Water Conservation District on Friday afternoon.
-With all the hard work, everyone warmed up such that it turned into a glorious day to pot up a new forest.2018.04.07 Potting crew at work 733x450
+With all the hard work, everyone warmed up such that it turned into a glorious day to pot up a new forest.

 Sixteen different species of trees and shrubs will now make their way down to the Little Miami over the next nine months.
 Per ODNR (Melissa Clark (Park Manager) and Sarah Blair (Naturalist), FLMSP was requested to concentrate more on understory trees/shrubs this year.
 Species potted included nannyberry, arrow-wood viburnum, shadblow serviceberry, button bush, white flowering dogwood, silky dogwood, witch-hazel, ninebark, viburnum dentatum, and spicebush as low growing species.
 A few of the larger species were also potted: sycamore, tulip poplar, pawpaw, river birch and sassafras.
 (We also have a few remaining white oaks, swamp white oaks, sugar maples, Kentucky coffee trees, hackberries, and redbuds left over from last year that will also go down on the trail in 2018.)